I Do See Color

 I enjoyed the makeup of my high school, with about a third of African-American students, a third of Hispanic students (mainly Mexican), and the rest were a mix of white and foreign exchange students.
 But I started getting a glimpse into the prejudice views of traditional education when I tried to take an African-American Literature course.
 I was told that I was too close to graduating and needed to take an “English” Literature course instead.
 (Read: A course exclusively dedicated to white writers.)
 I was bored to tears in a Creative Writing course with an instructor who was obsessed with William Shakespeare and tried to add that man in every single assignment we did.

-Still, though, I wasn’t really in touch with the idea of racism.
-And then I went to college in Marquette, Michigan.
+Still, though, I wasn’t really in touch with the idea of unapologetic racism until I went to Northern Michigan University in Marquette, Michigan.